anhinga/fluid/AtPartyTalk.md

 It tends to be just a few hundred lines of code in any conventional software framework of your choice, as long as it is expressive enough to program cellular automata.
-(Shadertoy, alas, is not expressive enough to conveniently program cellular automata, so not Shadertoy :-) )
+(Shadertoy, alas, is not expressive enough to conveniently program cellular automata, so not Shadertoy :-)
+<strong>July 17 remark:</strong> Actually, with the new multipass
+feature cellular automata (and recurrent neural nets) seem to be possible in Shadertoy.)

 You'll have full control and you will be able to try your own dataflow ideas this way.
 (On the other hand, if you